Fur Trade in the Ottawa Valley

 by Eric Morse (deceased) of Ottawa, are two excellent works regarding the canoe

 routes and the fur trade.
-See bibliography (link above).
+See our bibliography.

 ...
 Al